Warabi Mochi is a chilled, deliciously chewy, jelly-like mochi covered with sweet and nutty soybean powder and drizzled with kuromitsu syrup.

 - Prepare all ingredients and sprinkle some kinako on a baking sheet.

-- In a medium saucepan, combine the Warabi Mochiko, sugar, and water.
-Mix all together.
+- In a medium saucepan, combine the Warabi Mochiko, sugar, and water and mix all together.

 - Heat the mixture over medium heat until it starts to boil.